mdruiven/Tiny-Bread-Duino/README.md

 Assemble and solder the USB breakout.

 STEP 2.
-Assemble the circuit as shown below.
+Assemble the circuit as shown.
 Work from the top down.
-The 5 pin header shown below shows the positioning for the USB breakout board.
-Make your jumpers neat and cut leads to achieve the look shown below.
+The 5 pin header shows the positioning for the USB breakout board.
+Make your jumpers neat and cut leads to the correct length.
 Diodes marked Z are 3.6V zener diodes (2).
 The diode at the top is a 1N4148 (1).

 STEP 3.